Introduction: Made From Leftovers

 So what does that mean for the rest of us?
 That's what we'll explore in Made From Leftovers.

 There were many times when someone suggested I write a book.
-In fact, I the number of times it was suggested was probably only outnumbered by the number of times people asked if I played basketball (I didn't) and the number of times people said that it must have been really fun growing up in a big family (it could have been if we were at least playing basketball).
+In fact, the number of times it was suggested was probably only outnumbered by the number of times people asked if I played basketball (I didn't) and the number of times people said that it must have been really fun growing up in a big family (it could have been if we were at least playing basketball).
 It was a suggestion I simply shrugged off.

-One day at a fundraiser for a non-profit whose board I served on, I struck up a conversation with a fellow board member.
+One day at a fundraiser for a non-profit whose board I served on, I struck up a conversation with a fellow member of the board.
 Someone I'd known for a while but hadn't gotten many opportunities to have a longer conversation with.
 We asked each other questions about our backgrounds and how we became involved in the organization that served the poor in the inner city neighborhood I grew up in.
 My friend and his wife, who joined our conversation, stood across from me with their jaws down as I explained my background, each question coming with an answer that needed an explanation.

 "Where did you go to school?"